Curbing Coronavirus Outbreak: Easy Sanitation Tips for your Home

 - Avoid shaking dirty laundry as doing so can potentially disperse viruses into the air.

 - While following the clothing item’s washing instructions, if possible wash clothes at a higher temperature setting and have your clothes dry completely.

 - Use the tips on sanitizing areas in your home to clean and disinfect hampers and laundry bags.

-After cleaning and disinfecting all around the house, it is especially important to wash your hands and avoid touching our eyes, nose, and mouth as recommended by institutions such as the World Health Organization (WHO) and CDC.
+After cleaning and disinfecting all around the house, it is especially important to wash your hands and avoid touching your eyes, nose, and mouth as recommended by institutions such as the World Health Organization (WHO) and CDC.

 For prospective renters still looking for a home, we’re making the rental search safer with our contactless rentals.
-Onerent combines a series of tools, such as its ACE chatbot that allow users to view homes for rent and take a virtual tour to help prospects rent a home safely and remotely without human contact necessary.
+Poplar combines a series of tools, such as its ACE chatbot that allow users to view homes for rent and take a virtual tour to help prospects rent a home safely and remotely without human contact necessary.

 We hope the following measures will prevent COVID-19 from entering your homes — be it the home that you’re living in right now, or the home you’re about to move into.

 Our team is ready to answer any questions and concerns you may have about our property management solutions for renters and owners during these trying times.
-Read more about Onerent’s tech-enabled property management solutions during this global pandemic.
+Read more about Poplar’s tech-enabled property management solutions during this global pandemic.